alexpdp7/v2f/ROADMAP.md

 All elements of the interface should be localizable; users should provide resource bundles with the strings for tables/columns/etc. This mechanism can also be used to provide help hints for the application (e.g. a column's description).

+## Auditing

+Record all changes performed to the database and provide a user interface for users to consult it

 ## Schema design UI

 While v2f's focus is software developers, a UI for designing a v2f schema (and the underlying data schema) could be provided to make v2f usable for non-developers.